-We use top, carefully selected raw materials to give the quality that suits our beers.
+We use top-nott-selected raw materials to give the quality appropriate to our beers.

 The most common form used is barley malt.
 It gives the beer flavors and color as well as the necessary nutritious substrate in the yeast to start the alcoholic fermentation.

-Known as green Gold, this plant is used as a raw material in beer production in many forms, but the most common is in the form of Pellets.
-It gives complexity of flavors and aromas as well as the characteristic bitterness.
+Also known as green gold, this plant is used as a raw material in beer production in many forms, but the most common is in the form of Pellets.
+It lends complexity of flavors and aromas as well as the characteristic bitterness.

-Without the yeast there is no beer.
-It is the one that will initiate alcoholic fermentation and convert the contents of the sugar to alcohol and carbon dioxide.
+Without the yeast, there’s no beer.
+It is the one that will initiate alcoholic fermentation and turn the contents of the must sugars into alcohol and carbon dioxide.

-4) Filtration: The pulp is transported to the strainer where the separation of the solids from the extract will be made.
-In the end the Bynoypoleimmata are given free of charge to breeders of the area as an additional feed.
+4) Filtration: The pulp is transferred to the strainer where the solid malts will be separated from the extract.
+In the end, the malt residues are given free of charge to farmers in the area as an additional feed.

-5) Boiling: The grape must is transported to the kettle where it is heated to boiling temperature.
-In this stage is added the hops which will give the beer complex aromas and flavors as well as the characteristic bitterness.
-Another purpose of boiling is to concentrate the mash and sterilize it.
+5) Boil: The malt is transferred to the kettle where it is heated to boiling temperature.
+At this stage is added the hops which will give the beer complex aromas and flavors as well as the characteristic bitterness.
+Another purpose of boiling is the condensation of the must and its sterilization.

-6) Centrifuge: At the end of boiling the must is transported in a container where it enters tangentially creating a turbine (Whirpool) resulting in the solid residues to be precipitates in the form of a cone.
+6) Centrifuge: After the end of boiling, the must is transferred to a container where it enters tangentially, creating a turbine, resulting in solid residues settling in cone form.

-7) Cooling and oxygenation: The wort is cooled through the alternator at the temperature of the yeast vaccination, air is added and sent to the fermentation tank.
+7) Cooling & Oxygenation : The yeast is cooled through the alternator at the yeast vaccination temperature, air is added and sent to the fermentation tank.